 Let’s Nip Harvest In the Bud!!

-I’ve noticed a pattern strike newer growers every season that makes me sad.
-Not planning properly for flowering & harvest, & losing so much of one’s hard work at the end is just a huge, sad, bummer.
-I don’t want to see this happen to you, so we’re going to nip this in the bud right meow (lol!)!
-My biggest nugget of advice for this moment?
-Make sure you are planning & preparing for how you will finish off the season with success NOW.
+I’ve noticed a pattern strike new growers in the second half of the season that makes me sad.
+Not planning properly for flowering & harvest.
+It reminds me of having a baby.
+You spend 9 months pregnant, reading books about being pregnant, friends sharing stories about pregnancy, all of hte pregnancy info is flowing.
+And then you have the baby.
+And suddenly, you feel like Make sure you are planning & preparing for how you will finish off the season ahead of time.
 Not having a plan is the worst plan of all.
 It’s time to be proactive vs. reactive.

 - Support – No Broken Branches!